 San Telmo Market Hours

-Technically the market starts at 10am and runs until 6pm or sundown.
+Technically, the market starts at 10am, and runs until 6pm or sundown.
 However, you should take these hours with a grain of salt.
-We arrived at Feria de San Telmo around 10:30am, and found less than half of the stalls setup and not many people out yet.

-Yet, once we returned around 3pm in the afternoon the San Telmo Market was in full swing!
-For this reason you should plan to visit in the afternoon if possible.
-It’s also good to know that the end time is really up to the individual vendors and when they decide they’re done for the day.
+For this reason, you should plan to visit in the afternoon if possible.
+It’s also good to know that the end time is really up to the individual vendors to decide when they’re done for the day.

 Location of the San Telmo Market